Tear gas? Woof! It's Sausage the Athens riot dog

 "In most European countries, they solve this problem with euthanasia.
 But Greek culture is against that.
 Our law is about rehabilitating the dogs," said Makri.
 "People here take care of them and love them.
 They are like everyone's dog."

-The program was indeed interrupted by a reorganization in recent months, but it has resumed, said Deputy Mayor Angelos Antonopoulos, himself a veterinarian.
+The programme was indeed interrupted by a reorganisation in recent months, but it has resumed, said Deputy Mayor Angelos Antonopoulos, himself a veterinarian.
 As for its most famous client: "The municipality takes especial care of him because he's so lovable.
 And he's also a symbol -- a symbol of freedom."

 (Writing by Peter Graff; Editing by Myra MacDonald)